 Although the World Meteorological Organization now names hurricanes after men and women, storm names weren’t always so equally divided by gender.
 From roughly 1953 to 1979, U.S. hurricanes and tropical storms were actually only named after women.
-This week’s conversation around Emily offers a peek into why that changed.

 For at least 150 years, storm names were “fraught with racism and sexism, personal preferences and vendettas,” reports Atlas Obscura. “[T]heir names have also been borrowed from places and saints, wives and girlfriends, and disliked public figures.”